 British-Japanese Bass-Baritone Lancelot Nomura studied at Christ Church, Oxford University and the Royal Academy of Music, following which he continued his training on the Young Artist Programme at Opéra de Lyon.

-In the UK he has performed with Scottish Opera where roles include Truffaldino (Ariadne auf Naxos) in a new co-production with Opera Holland Park, Sciarrone (Tosca) and Azarius (Britten’s The Burning Fiery Furnace), and at English National Opera he recently covered the role of First Soldier in a new production of Salome.
+In the UK he has worked with Scottish Opera where roles include Truffaldino (Ariadne auf Naxos) in a new co-production with Opera Holland Park, Sciarrone (Tosca) and Azarius (Britten’s The Burning Fiery Furnace), and at English National Opera, where he recently covered the role of First Soldier in a new production of Salome.

 Other recent highlights include Figaro (Le nozze di Figaro) at Opernfestspiele Heidenheim, conducted by Marcus Bosch, and Pistola (Falstaff) with Sir Bryn Terfel and The Royal Liverpool Philharmonic, conducted by Vasily Petrenko.
 He returned to Germany over the summer to perform the roles of Narumov (Queen of Spades) and Jago (Ernani) at Opernfestspeile Heidenheim, producing his first operatic recording, under the baton of Marcus Bosch.